Jessica Brand, Founder

 Prior to her work litigating these constitutional criminal issues, she spent nearly a decade as a trial, training, and appellate attorney at the public defender’s office in Miami, Florida, representing clients in all phases of Florida criminal proceedings.
 She made significant changes to the office’s felony training program that are still in effect today and regularly trained lawyers in the Miami community.
 Amy has also served as a law clerk for Judge Janet C. Hall of the District of Connecticut, a staff attorney in the Securities and Exchange Commission’s Division of Enforcement, and an analyst at the Congressional Budget Office.

-Amy obtained a B.A. from Cornell University in 1996 and a J.D. from Yale Law School in 2002.
+Amy obtained a B.A. from Cornell University and a J.D. from Yale Law School.